AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 🔹 Q: What compliance frameworks are supported out of the box?

-✅: PCI DSS, HIPAA, GDPR, NIST CSF, and ISO 27001 documents can be ingested.
+✅: PCI DSS, HIPAA, GDPR, NIST, and ISO 27001 documents can be ingested.
 Support for others can be added via LLM prompt engineering or pipeline extension.

 🔹 Q: Can this system help with audits?